ahmetefe98/APAutoencoder/README.md

 + in this folder are the code for the advanced practial
 + for more information about the practial please read the report.pdf (german)
++ all used sources are written in the report

 ### Prerequisites ###